Battle of Turnhout (1597): Aftermath

-Out of 4,000 Spanish soldiers and 500 horsemen nearly over 50% were casualties; 2000 were killed or wounded.
+Out of 4,000 Spanish soldiers and 500 horsemen nearly half were casualties; 2000 were killed or wounded.
 In addition thirty-eight ensigns were taken and prisoners numbered around 600.
 Of the allied force only fifty were casualties including ten killed.
 The whole action was won by around 800 Dutch and English horsemen and the majority of the Dutch infantry were never brought into action.
 That night the victors rested in Turnhout; the next morning the castle there capitulated and the Dutch promptly burned parts of it.
 However, Maurice had to leave the town after several days before the arrival of Spanish reinforcements led by the Archduke Albert, including the Spanish infantry of Francisco Velasco and several cavalry units, joined by the survivors of the battle.
 The allied force then began their return march to Geertruidenberg.
 The victory at Turnhout therefore did not result in any long-term strategic gain as there was no follow up.

 On 8 February Maurice returned to The Hague - the captured Spanish flags were displayed in the Ridderzaal (the political headquarters of the States General) as a symbol of victory.
 The prisoners were treated with kindness and the wounded were cared for, and the body of Varax was sent to the Archduke.
 In return Albert assured the Stadtholder that he would follow his generous example for the duration of the war.
 The English under Vere and Sidney greatly distinguished themselves.
 Vere accompanied Sidney to Willemstad, wrote his official despatches and gave them to one of Sidney's captains to deliver in England.
 Both generals spoke generously of each other - Vere thought that Sidney excelled in battle, being one of the first that charged.
 Sidney reported that the victory was only due to Vere.

 News of the victory was received in England with great rejoicing, and congratulations poured in on all sides.
 The satirist Stephen Gosson composed a sermon called the Trumpet of Warre a justification of war with Spain.
 The battle was even dramatised in London, and introduced on the stage known as the Overthrow of Turnholt.
 All of the officers who were present at the battle were impersonated.

 Queen Elizabeth I of England herself wrote to Vere on February 7, 1597, in the following terms: